wilbertom/contracts/README.md

 A *Requirement* is a term that limits a function's domain to values that satisfy a list of conditions.

-An *Ensurance* is a term that limits another function's range to values that satisfy a list of conditions.
+An *Ensurance* is a term that limits a function's range to values that satisfy a list of conditions.

 A *Condition* is something that evaluates to true during a contract.

-When extended to data structures, a *Contract*scan be a function that limits the set of values a property can take.
+When extended to data structures, a *Contract* can limit the set of values a property can take.

 ## Installation